Lukashku/lukashku.github.io/hackthebox/_posts/2019-07-27-lacasadepapel.md

 ![p12.png](../../resources/939c6fa922bc4615a4152b980b25603f.png)

-Now if I go back to the Ib page and refresh it, I no longer get the client certificate error.
+Now if I go back to the web page and refresh it, I no longer get the client certificate error.

 ![in.png](../../resources/5c0a895d06c5416198c879de003b2ec7.png)

-Looking through all the <b>avi</b> files I don't find anything since they are all empty but I looking a the source code of the Ibpage does reveal something interesting at the bottom.
+Looking through all the <b>avi</b> files I don't find anything since they are all empty but I looking a the source code of the webpage does reveal something interesting at the bottom.
 I see some files stored in a <b>/file</b> directory with files that look like they are encoded in base64.
 Using this I can do 2 things:
 - Grab the user flag in <b>/home/berlin</b>
 - Grab an ssh private key from <b>/home/berlin/.ssh/id_rsa</b> and log in with it